 Skip to Main Content

-Kwame Owusu-Kesse is the CEO of Harlem Children’s Zone (HCZ), a world-renowned education and poverty-fighting organization based in New York.
+Kwame Owusu-Kesse is the CEO of Harlem Children’s Zone (HCZ), a nationally acclaimed, anti-poverty organization that has pioneered the field of comprehensive, place-based services

 Kwame Owusu-Kesse speaking to young people in a lecture hall